-I am sharing my fall window boxes today – how to style them – and 2 fun tips on how you can “cheat” to make these easier.
+I am sharing my fall window boxes today – how to style them – and 2 life changing tips on how you can “cheat” to make these boxes so much better!

 I know everyone likes to see what others are doing during the change of seasons.
 Thanks to Krista, The Happy Housie, for hosting this Outdoor Decorating For Fall Series.
 At the bottom I’ve linked to the 20 outdoor spaces in the series!